coreyferguson/promise-filter-chain/README.md

 ## Summary

 A generic filter-chain with promises.
 Each filter returns a truthy value to continue the chain.
-Each filter can read and manipulate a `data` object.
+Each filter can read and manipulate an object passed by reference as the first argument.

 ## Usage